Gertrude Benham: First World War and later years

-The First World War kept her in England.
+The First World War kept Benham in England.
 She joined the Royal Geographical Society for six months before she fell out with their expectations of her and she corresponded with the Natural History Museum.

 She resumed her travels in 1919.
-Back in India, she undertook a journey through the mountains from Nainital, near the western border of Nepal, to Leh in Ladakh.
+Back in India, Benham undertook a journey through the mountains from Nainital, near the western border of Nepal, to Leh in Ladakh.
 In 1921 she travelled to East Africa, where she ascended Mount Elgon.
 She then voyaged to Australia and the South Pacific, returning to England in October 1923, and ending her fifth trip around the world.